 Setting Up a Pay System

 Pay administration is an important part of managing a business.
-A formal pay administration system in place can help you control personnel costs, increase employee morale, and reduce workforce turnover.
+Having a formal pay administration system in place can help you control personnel costs, increase employee morale and reduce workforce turnover.

 How Can a Pay Plan Help You?

 A pay plan helps you manage your employees and run your business.
 It can help you: